 I’ve never been ashamed of my love of queer YA (young adult) fiction.
 And, given that according to a 2012 study, over 55% of YA books are being bought and read by adults, it seems many others aren’t afraid to admit that they, too, are drawn to books that are written for and marketed at those in their late teens.

-While in 2018 much of YA it is still centred on magical queens, dystopian societies and so many love triangles (sometimes involving vampires and werewolves), in the past few years, the genre has diversified by way of representation and inclusivity -- most notably for LGBTQ characters.
-Just last year, YA novels were published that explored bisexuality, asexuality and the complex makeup of our sexual identities.
+While in 2018 much of YA it is still centered on magical queens, dystopian societies, and so many love triangles (sometimes involving vampires and werewolves), in the past few years, the genre has diversified by way of representation and inclusivity — most notably for LGBTQ characters.
+Just last year, YA novels were published that explored bisexuality, asexuality, and the complex makeup of our sexual identities.
 This year saw one book, Becky Albertalli’s Simon vs the Homo Sapiens Agenda, adapted into the first gay teen movie produced by a major movie studio, Love, Simon.
 Queer YA literature is blooming.